giantswarm/schemalint/README.md

 If the rule set is not specified, no rule set will be used.

-## Pre-commit Hook
+## Pre-commit hooks

-This repository provides a [pre-commit hook](https://pre-commit.com/#new-hooks) that can be used to normalize JSON schema files before committing them.
+This repository provides a [pre-commit hook](https://pre-commit.com/#new-hooks) that can be used to validate and normalize JSON schema files before committing them.
 See `.pre-commit-hooks.yaml` for more information.

-## Major Releases
+## Major releases

 This repository uses [floating tags](https://github.com/giantswarm/floating-tags-action).
 Other repositories that use schemalint point to major floating tag versions,